dotnet-outdated/dotnet-outdated/README.md

   --version                                  Show version information -?|-h|--help                               Show help information -i|--include-auto-references               Specifies whether to include auto-referenced packages.
-  -pr|--pre-release <PRERELEASE>             Specifies whether to look for pre-release versions of packages.
+  -pre|--pre-release <PRERELEASE>            Specifies whether to look for pre-release versions of packages.
 Possible values: Auto (default), Always or Never.
   -vl|--version-lock <VERSION_LOCK>          Specifies whether the package should be locked to the current Major or Minor version.
 Possible values: None (default), Major or Minor.
   -t|--transitive                            Specifies whether it should detect transitive dependencies.
   -td|--transitive-depth <TRANSITIVE_DEPTH>  Defines how many levels deep transitive dependencies should be analyzed.
 Integer value (default = 1)
+  -u|--upgrade:<TYPE>                        Specifies whether outdated packages should be upgraded.
+Possible values for <TYPE> is Auto (default) or Prompt.
 ```

 ![Screenshot of dotnet-outdated](screenshot.png)